Pedestrian Accident Attorneys in Hamden

-When a car or truck strikes a pedestrian, that person on foot is more likely to suffer serious harm.
+When a car or truck strikes a pedestrian, the person on foot is more likely to suffer serious harm.
 Victims are often left with permanent or life-changing injuries.
 Help from a personal injury attorney can help even the odds they face.

 At Sette & Parnoff, PC, our Hamden pedestrian accident attorneys provide compassionate representation for injured pedestrians and loved ones who are grieving a tragic and avoidable accident.
 We remain at your side throughout the entire legal process, focusing on maximizing the compensation you are entitled to.